Deepshikha-Chhaperia/User-and-Input-Based-Song-Recommendation-System/README.md

 ### Problem Statement
 The challenge addressed by the Spotify Recommendation System is the overwhelming amount of music available to users on streaming platforms.
 Navigating this vast musical landscape to discover new songs and artists that resonate with individual tastes can be cumbersome.
 The system seeks to alleviate this challenge by providing efficient and insightful recommendations, ultimately enhancing the overall user experience.

-### Key Features
-* Content-based recommendation: Leverages song features and genre data to recommend similar songs based on a selected track or artist.
-* User-based recommendation: Provides personalized song and artist recommendations based on user interactions and preferences.
-* Explore top tracks, artists, and genres: Displays visualizations of the most popular songs, artists, and genres based on the data.

 ### Requirements:
 * Pandas
 * Numpy